RESIDENCIES & STUDIOS

 Learn more.

-Search here for studio spaces currently available in Western New York.
+Studio spaces currently available in Western New York:

 MusicalFare Theatre is available for rental for all types of virtual special events.
 It features a multiple camera setup and video and audio editing.
 MusicalFare was proud to host ASI’s 2020 virtual Spark Awards.
 For more information, e-mail [email protected].